MalcolmD/CloudCVPlusDetection/README.md

 	$> node manualNumbersDetectionTest.js

-This will run the example file that runs a face detection on the picture indicated in the test file.
+This will run the example file that runs a face detection on a picture.

 Note